dinosauria123/Koko/README.md

 User Interfaces
 ---------------

-Koko has a command line interface and a table-based graphical user interface that will be familiar to users of commercial optics design programs.
-A longer term plan is to integrate Koko into a workbench for FreeCAD (<https://freecadweb.org>).
+Koko has a command line interface.
+A table-based graphical user interface that will be familiar to users of commercial optics design programs is under development.
+One longer-term plan is to integrate Koko into a workbench for FreeCAD (<https://freecadweb.org>).
 This will enable a more object-oriented approach to optics design and will also provide an integrated optical and mechanical design capability.

 Copying